 Prior to SolarCity, David was co-founder and CEO of GlooLabs (acquired by Cisco Systems), co-founded Flywheel Communications, and was founder and CEO of CLE Group (acquired by Practising Law Institute).
 Before going into business, David was a lobbyist for the Association of American Universities, a Coro Fellow in Public Affairs in Los Angeles, and served as an intern in the Israeli Knesset.
 He has received an MBA from the Stanford University Graduate School of Business, an MA in Public Policy Analysis from the Claremont Graduate University, and a BA in Political Science from UCLA where he graduated Phi Beta Kappa.

-Arfin holds US Patent #7904382, Methods for Financing Renewable Energy Systems.
+Arfin holds US Patents #7904382, Methods for Financing Renewable Energy Systems, and #8249902 Methods of Processing Information in Solar Energy System.

 Until recently, Rachel served as the Deputy Director of the SunShot Initiative at the U.S. Department of Energy.
 SunShot is a presidential level initiative focused on making R&D investments that will drive down the installed cost of solar so that it is cost competitive with traditional forms of electricity by the end of the decade.
 In this role, she specifically focused on how to reduce the non-hardware costs of solar energy systems such as customer acquisition, permitting, and installation.
 Additionally, Rachel developed programs and policies to make the U.S. globally competitive in solar manufacturing.
 Rachel joined DOE in the beginning of the Obama Administration, first focusing on international energy policy with partners such as China and the Latin American region.